cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 configurations of software are located in their own separate subdirectory (as is common with a software installation tool like [EasyBuild](https://easybuild.io)).

 Making nested catalogs manually can be done in two ways, which we will describe in more detail.

+!!! note "Exceeding the limit"

+    In case your catalog does grow larger than the recommended limit of 200,000 entries, you will get a warning when publishing new changes:
+    ```
+    WARNING: catalog at / has more than 200000 entries (300000).
+Large catalogs stress the CernVM-FS transport infrastructure.
+Please split it into nested catalogs or increase the limit.
+    ```

 ### 4.3.1 `.cvmfscatalog` files